 George Amus Blohm, age 20, came to America in 1870 from Germany (Pellworm Island, Schleswig-Holstein) with his parents and eight younger siblings–because his father didn’t want his sons fighting for the kaiser in the Franco-Prussian War.
 (Schleswig-Holstein was part of Denmark when George’s parents were born.)

-In 1888–130 years ago, he opened a butcher shop on Polk Street in Dexter, handling all of his own butchering, smoking meats, rendering lard, plus making wieners and bologna and sausage.
+In 1888–130 years ago, he opened a butcher shop on Polk Street in Dexter, Iowa, handling all of his own butchering, smoking meats, rendering lard, plus making wieners and bologna and sausage.

 In 1906, he bought a store on Dexter’s main street, built in 1918, which he converted into a meat and grocery store.
 His oldest daughter Martha began working in the store full time soon after this when she graduated from high school.
 All eleven Blohm children worked in the store at some time.
 Walt said he began working in the store soon after he learned to walk, or so it seemed.
 In the early days of the grocery and meats there were four free deliveries a day.
 Later a restaurant section was added.